mcgsoftware/2018-demo/services/profile/readme.md

 ## General
 Profile service is written in Go and uses minimal dependencies.

+## Istio MySQL egress issue
+By default, Istio will block calls to mysql hosted elsewhere.
+To fix this, follow the steps in mysql readme to punch a hole in cluster for mysql access.

 ## Istio Gateway Issues

 Istio's bookinfo demo specifies a path matching for gateway ingress.